dlanza1/ExDeMon/doc/developers-guide.md

 Externally developed sources must extend ch.cern.spark.metrics.source.MetricsSource.

-### Metric pre-analysis

-This component is meant to transform incoming metrics before the analysis.
-If a pre-analysis is applied, the produced value will be the value used by the analysis.

-Externally developed pre-analysis must extend ch.cern.spark.metrics.preanalysis.PreAnalysis.

-If same data need to be kept, this component can make use of an [Store](#store-for-stateful-components).

 ### Metric analysis

-This component is meant to determine the status (error, warning, exception, ok) of each of the incoming metrics (pre-analyzed or not).
+This component is meant to determine the status (error, warning, exception, ok) of each of the incoming metrics.

 Externally developed analysis must extend ch.cern.spark.metrics.analysis.Analysis.

-If same data need to be kept, this component can make use of an [Store](#store-for-stateful-components).
+If same data need to be kept, this component can make use of a [Store](#store-for-stateful-components).

 ### Analysis results sink